aws-samples/retail-demo-store/docs/Technical Guides/index.md

 !!!
 Note

-    This part of the documentation is also inside the demo itself
+    This part of the documentation is also inside the demo itself (look for the "demo guide" on the bottom of each page)